10 — The Overnight Sprint

 The Merge

-All 7 feature branches merged cleanly into master with one conflict: the Rift NG+ Warden text and the Forge Master text both added entries to Cinnabar Island’s text.inc.
-Both kept, conflict resolved in 30 seconds.
+All 7 feature branches merged into master with one conflict: the Rift NG+ Warden text and the Forge Master text both added entries to Cinnabar Island’s text.inc.
+Both kept.
+Conflict resolved in 30 seconds.

-Worktrees are perfect for parallel feature development.
-Each branch touched different files (mostly), and the merge order mattered but wasn’t painful.
-The key insight: foundational branches (gear-variety with its 15 commits of helper functions and battle hooks) must merge first so others can reference the new API.
+Worktrees are first-rate for parallel feature work.
+Each branch touched different files.
+The merge order mattered.
+Foundational branches — gear-variety with its 15 commits of helper functions and battle hooks — must merge first so others can reference the new API.

 Battle hooks require surgical precision.
 The GBA battle engine is a state machine with numbered cases processed in order.
 Inserting a new MOVEEND case means renumbering everything after it and updating MOVEEND_COUNT.
-Miss either and the battle engine breaks in subtle, hard-to-reproduce ways.
+Miss either and the battle engine breaks in ways that are hard to trace.

 Charmap gotchas are real.
-Tried to use * as a gear indicator — not in the charmap. + works (mapped to 0x2E).
+Tried * as a gear indicator — not in the charmap. + works (mapped to 0x2E).
 Always check charmap.txt before using any non-alphanumeric character in _() strings.

 Affix descriptions should show exact numbers.
 “Boosts Atk.
 Toxic.” tells the player nothing. “+10% Exp gain.” and “12% poison proc” tell them everything.
-Updated all descriptions to show actual mechanics.
+All descriptions updated to show actual mechanics.

-The total overnight output: 15 commits on gear-variety alone (battle hooks, badge scaling, gear score, legendary drops, XP bonuses, poison proc), plus gear comparison, rift NG+, gear forge, codex expansion, gear bag browser, and 6 UI polish commits.
+15 commits on gear-variety alone — battle hooks, badge scaling, gear score, legendary drops, XP bonuses, poison proc — plus gear comparison, Rift NG+, gear forge, codex expansion, gear bag browser, and 6 UI polish commits.
 All merged, all building, all documented.

 By the Numbers